 Tracey: Every truck that leaves in the morning carries water and ice for the guys.
-Before we went with Easy Ice, I didn’t have an ice machine and the guys would buy bagged ice every morning for their crews.
+Before we went with Easy Ice, I didn’t have an automatic ice maker and the guys would buy bagged ice every morning for their crews.
 But the costs of bagged ice add up quickly.

-I have an average of 8 crew trucks leaving everyday, and they need to stop & buy a couple of bags of ice every morning.
+I have an average of eight crew trucks leaving every day, and they need to stop & buy a couple of bags of ice every morning.
 And they need to buy more in the afternoon if it’s a hot day.
 On average, I was spending about $32 a day on bagged ice — that’s over $600 a month!

-Ice machine subscriptions make a lot of sense.
+Ice Maker Machine subscriptions make a lot of sense.
 They’re a no-brainer!

 The Iceologist: What made you decide on Easy Ice?

-Tracey: We were thinking about buying an ice machine, then we learned about Easy Ice.
-The price and convenience is what sold us.
+Tracey: We were thinking about buying an industrial ice cube maker, then we learned about Easy Ice.
+The price and convenience are what sold us.
 The service has been seamless.

 We go through about 600 lbs. of ice every morning.
 And by the next morning, the bin is full again.
 If you have a company like mine or any company where employees haul water to the site, Easy Ice is a no-brainer!

-About Dean Contracting www.deancoroof.com Located in Kyle, TX, Dean Contracting is the premiere commercial roofing company in the Austin area.
-Their decades of experience have earned a solid reputation for quality work, accurate estimates and an impeccable safety record.
+About Dean Contracting www.deancoroof.com Located in Kyle, TX, Dean Contracting is the premier commercial roofing company in the Austin area.
+Their decades of experience have earned a solid reputation for quality work, accurate estimates, and an impeccable safety record.